Enzogslf/dotfiles/README.md

 - nvim with gruvbox-material and other common plugins(theprimeagen video config
 - with a diferent theme and COLEMAK keybidings)
 - i3 with default polybar
-- Lexsa, Book Italic Font
+- Lexsa and lemonade font https://www.sainnhe.dev/post/patch-fonts-with-cursive-italic-styles/
-- hopefully none of my personal info lol
+- rofi

 todo:
 - remove useless files and directories: done